coder/redjet/README.md

 p.Close() // allow the underlying connection to be reused.
 ```

-Fun fact: authentication happens over a pipeline, so it doesn't incur a round-trip.

 ## PubSub

 redjet suports PubSub via the `NextSubMessage` method.
 For example: